andrewnicols/docs/docs/guides/javascript/index.md

 The module will also call a set of Web Services.
 The Moodle convention is to place calls to Web Services in a `repository` module.

-Since `participants` is not a formal API in Moodle you must create your submodules in the `local/participants` directory.
+Since `participants` isn't a formal API in Moodle you must create your submodules in the `local/participants` directory.

 ```console